nette/mail/readme.md

 $mailer = new Nette\Mail\FallbackMailer([
 	$smtpMailer,
 	$backupSmtpMailer,
-	$sendmailMailer
+	$sendmailMailer,
 ]);
 $mailer->send($mail);
 ```

-Other parameters in the constructor include the number of repeat and waiting time in miliseconds.
+Other parameters in the constructor include the number of repeat and waiting time in milliseconds.

 DKIM